IMG Counselor

 Success Analytics: Data-driven insights to refine and strengthen your application strategy.

 Navigating the residency application process can be daunting and costly.
-Under Dr. Gill’s leadership, IMG Counselor combines cutting-edge AI technology with expert medical knowledge to provide targeted advice.
+IMG Counselor combines cutting-edge AI technology with expert medical knowledge to provide targeted advice.
 Our approach has helped thousands of IMGs save on application fees and successfully match into their preferred residency programs.

 Join our community and let us guide you toward a successful medical career in the United States.